searica/MoreVanillaBuildPrefabs/README.md

 **Recommended:** Install SearsCatalog (https://valheim.thunderstore.io/package/ComfyMods/SearsCatalog/) to extend the hammer build table and allow you to access all the pieces this mod adds even if there are too many added pieces for the vanilla build table.

 ## Configuration
-You need to edit the configuration file with client/server off!
-If you use an in-game configuration manager, you need to restart the game/server to apply configuration.
+You can now edit the configuration file while the game/server is on.
+Both directly editing the file and using an in-game configuration manager will work.
+For changes to take effect you may still need to rejoin the game session or restart the game though as pieces are added upon joining a session.

 For each detected prefab in the game you can:
 - Enable/Disable it from the hammer.
+- Set whether the prefab is allowed to be built inside of dungeons.
+- Set the piece category within the hammer.
+- Set the required crafting station to build and deconstruct the prefab.
 - Define custom recipe to build the prefab in-game.
-- Set the required crafting station to build and deconstruct the prefab.
-- Set whether the prefab is allowed to be built inside of dungeons.
 - Enable a generic placement patch if the piece is behaving strangely when placing it.

 ### Global Section Configuration: